 Casino Inc was released in 2003 and lets you be in charge of your own 1970’s-era casino.
 You can build your casino from the ground up and customize it down to the finest detail.
 The game was later expanded with The Management expansion pack.
 Buy the game through Steam and you’ll get the expansion pack included with your download.

-Hoyle’s Casino Empire was released in 2002.
+Hoyle’s Casino Empire (not currently available) was released in 2002.
 Developed by Sierra Entertainment, the game joins the highly successful Hoyle-franchise of casino and card-themed games.
 There are several playable casinos part of the game, and you have to turn a profit and meet in-game goals at each before you get to move on-to the next one.

 Casino Tycoon was released in 2001, predating some of the other entries on this list.
 It’s a little harder to find, though you should be able to pick up a copy on Amazon, and here’s a gameplay video uploaded by YouTube user ClassicGamesRoom.
 (There was also a Hong Kong action movie of the same name, and a sequel if you’re a bit of a movie buff, too!)

 Vegas Tycoon (sometimes written as Vega$ Tycoon) was released in 2003/2004.
 Reviews were favourable – a 76% rating on Metacritic and 7,7 on IGN – and you should still be able to find copies through Amazon.
 Check out the official video game trailer on YouTube.